LeastAuthority/leastauthority.com/blog_source/content/open_letter_silent_circle.rst

 ﻿Open Letter to Phil Zimmermann and Jon Callas of Silent Circle, On The Closure of the “Silent Mail” Service
 ####################################################################################################################

-:date: 2013-08-15 9:00
+:date: 2013-08-16 9:00
 :tags: silent circle, prism
 :category: Letters
 :slug: open_letter_silent_circle
 :author: Zooko Wilcox-O'Hearn
-:summary: This open letter is in response to the recent shutdown of Lavabit, the ensuing shutdown of Silent Circle's “Silent Mail” product, Jon Callas's posts about the topic on G+, and Phil Zimmermann's interview in Forbes.
-Also, of course, all of this is unfolding in the context of the 2013 Mass Surveillance Scandal.
+:summary: This open letter is in response to the recent shutdown of Lavabit and the ensuing shutdown of Silent Circle's “Silent Mail” product.

 This open letter is in response to the `recent shutdown of Lavabit`_ , the ensuing `shutdown of Silent Circle's “Silent Mail” product`_, `Jon Callas's posts about the topic on G+`_, and `Phil Zimmermann's interview in Forbes`_.
 Also, of course, all of this is unfolding in the context of the `2013 Mass Surveillance Scandal`_.